 The monument quilt

 The Monument Quilt is an on-going collection of stories from survivors of rape and abuse.
 Written, stitched, and painted onto red fabric, our stories are displayed in city and town centers to create and demand public space to heal.
 The quilt builds a new culture where survivors are publicly supported, rather than publicly shamed.
-In a final display, the Quilt will blanket the National Mall to spell "NOT ALONE."
+In a culminating display May 31-June 2, 2019, the Quilt will blanket the National Mall to spell "NOT ALONE."

 HIKE FOR HEAling